siegerts/xiegerts.com/content/post/creating-vue-component-library-structure.md

 Components do not need to end up completely self-contained (template + script + style) but I like to start with this approach.
 I refactor, if needed, as the library grows in size or complexity.
 There are a lot of opinions about (styles with JS) || (CSS in JS).
 I like to start with a plain ol' SFC + scoped styles and iterate from there.
 {{< /tip >}}

 Notice that the component has a `name`.
 This is very important and will impact our registering the library as a plugin in a few steps.
 Components are registered and referred to by the `name` attribute.
-Try to use an identifier that wont collide with other project dependencies or tags.
+Try to use an identifier that won't collide with other project dependencies or tags.

 #### `index.js`